lightdock/lightdock.github.io/tutorials/2UUY.md

 }
 ```

 This file is meant to be used for the simulation and reproducibility purposes.
 It can be also used to double check your simulation's parameters prior running LightDock.

-You should not modify it unless you know what you are doing ;-)
+**IMPORTANT** You should not modify it unless you know what you are doing ;-)

-Besides of <code>setup.json</code>, we find that several <code>lightdock</code> files have been generated as well as an <code>init/</code> and several <code>swarm</code> directories.
-The <code>init/</code> directory contains both the exact positions of the swarms (in this case a unique swarm <code>cluster_centers.pdb</code>) and the starting positions of the glowworms (in this case 10 ligand conformations <code>starting_positions_0.pdb</code>).
-In the latter, <code>0</code> indicates the ID of the swarm.
-On the other hand, once the simulation is finished, the results will appear inside each of the <code>swarm</code> directories.
+Besides of <code>setup.json</code>, we find that several `lightdock*` files have been generated as well as an <code>init/</code> and several `swarm_*` directories.
+The <code>init/</code> directory contains both the exact positions of the swarms (in this case a unique swarm: `cluster_centers.pdb`) and the starting positions of the glowworms (in this case 10 ligand conformations `starting_positions_0.pdb`).
+In the latter, the suffix *0* indicates the ID of the swarm.
+Once the simulation is finished, the results will appear inside each of the `swarm_*` directories.
 Please refer to the following picture for a graphical description of the setup.

 <p align="center">
     <img src="../assets/images/2uuy_swarm.png">
 </p>

-**TIP** If for any reason the setup stage fails, please remove all generated files before trying again. <code>rm -rf lightdock* setup.json init/ swarm_*</code>
+**TIP** If for any reason the setup stage fails, please remove all generated files before trying again.
+E.g: `rm -rf lightdock* setup.json init/ swarm_*`

 ## LightDock simulation
 Once the setup is successful, execute <code>lightdock3.py</code> script in order to run your first LightDock simulation.
-If you execute <code>lightdock3.py</code> without arguments a help menu will appear:
+If you execute <code>lightdock3.py</code> without arguments a help menu will appear.

 ```bash
 $ lightdock3.py